Q & A: Colorectal Cancer

 Who is at risk for colorectal cancer?

 We all are at risk for colon cancer and some of us are at higher risk than others.
 Risk factors include: age, family history and certain other medical conditions including in inflammatory bowel disease (Ulcerative Colitis and Crohn’s Disease).
-Colon cancer risk increases with age and average risk individuals are advised to have their first colonoscopy at age 50.
+Colon cancer risk increases with age and average risk individuals are advised to have their first screening at age 45.
 Screening is typically continued until age 75 (and sometimes beyond).
 Family history of colorectal cancer may warrant beginning screening at a younger age and repeated at more frequent time intervals.

 Is colorectal cancer preventable?

 Colorectal cancer is preventable.
 Current prevention strategies include primarily early detection.
 Colorectal cancer screening is a way to check the colon and rectum for signs of cancer or growths called polyps that might become cancer.
 It is done in people who have no symptoms and no reason to think they have cancer.
 The goal is to find and remove polyps before they become cancer or to find cancer early before it spreads.
 Studies have shown that undergoing colorectal cancer screening lowers the change of dying from colon cancer.

 Screening tests for colorectal cancer are important tools for finding colorectal cancers early.
 The two most common screening tests available include stool studies and colonoscopy.
 Stool studies involve searching for indirect evidence of colon growths by detecting hidden blood or genetic caner makers.
 Main disadvantages of stool tests are missing polyp growths.
 Colonoscopy permits direct visualization of the entire colon.
 Polyp growths can then be removed at that time.Back to News